Share this emailCopy the public link or share it on your favorite channel.

 Schools in Kenya have also started again

-From Project Held we have decided to donate 10 school desks, € 30,- each, so that 30 more children can go to school.
-More school desks are still needed, if you would like to help with this you can donate a school desk via our webshop!
+From Project Held, we have decided to donate 10 school desks, €30 each, so that 30 more children can attend school.
+More school desks are still needed.
+If you would like to help with this, you can donate a school desk through our webshop!

 Click here and see how thankful and happy they are.

 Thank you for your involvement with our projects and children.
 It makes such a big difference to our projects to know that they are not alone.
-We and/or they don't do it alone, we do it together!
+We and/or they don't do it alone; we do it together!

 We wish you a very blessed day, from Project Held, Viviane and Tine